Direct deposit into savings or checking accounts?

 Unless you have a free checking account, your bank may require you to keep a certain minimum balance in your checking account to avoid paying a monthly maintenance fee.
-According to the latest MoneyRates.com Bank Fees Survey, these fees average $12.26 per month, or just over $147 a year.
+According to the latest MoneyRates.com Bank Fees Survey, these fees average about $159 a year.
 So, if having your pay deposited into checking helps you avoid this kind of fee, it may be worth more than the interest you would earn by having your pay deposited into savings.

 3. Are you confident in your ability to avoid overdrafting the checking account?